📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution I prepared high quality Ho2Ir2O7 single crystals for the first time.
-Our Warwick collaborator measured the resistivity at different applied fields and our Cambridge collaborator developed the theoretical work to study the magnetic monopole density.
+PI Contribution I have synthesised high quality Sm2Ir2O7 single crystals and characterised them in Oxford.
+Our Warwick collaborator measured the high pressure resistivity at different applied fields and our Cambridge collaborator developed the theoretical work to study the magnetic monopole density.

 Start Year 2021